Tyxz/clean_architecture_plugin/README.md

 - Right click on or anywhere in your destination folder
 - New -> Clean Generator -> Flutter
 - Enter [feature_name] in the dialog or let it be empty to create structure in current directory
+- Optional: Use the checkbox to split the data_sources folder into local and remote

 Right-click |  Enter [feature_name] | generated
 ------------ | ------------- | -------------